 - Your left leg should be out to your left side, bent at the knee into a 90-degree angle.
 Adjust the angle slightly if it feels uncomfortable.

 - Reach forward with your right hand while pushing your right hip away from your hand.

 - Sit on the floor with your legs open as wide as possible.

-Child’s pose with hand reach
+Child’s Pose with hand reach

-- With arms still outstretched, walk your hands over to one side.
+- With both arms still outstretched, walk your hands over to one side.
 This will stretch your lower back and hip on the opposite side.

 - Stay in this position, and breathe in and out as you stretch.

-- Repeat on your other side.
+- Repeat on the other side.

-- Lie on the floor on your stomach.
+- Lie on your stomach.